yellowdog/python-examples/README.md

 To make use of this:

-1. Ensure that no JSON Work Requirement document is specified (no `workRequirementData` in the TOML file, or `--work-requirement` on the command line)
+1. Ensure that no JSON Work Requirement document is specified (no `workRequirementData` in the TOML file, or no positional argument on the command line)
 2. Insert the required CSV-supplied variable substitutions directly into the TOML properties, e.g. `arguments = ["{{arg_1}}", "{{arg_2}}"]`
 3. Specify a single CSV file in the `csvFiles` TOML property, e.g. `csvFiles = ["wr_data.csv"]`, or provide the CSV file on the command line `-V wr_data.csv`